roblanf/sangeranalyseR/readme.md

 ```

-We can also look at the tree for these sequences.
+We can also look at the tree for these sequences using plot(cs$consensus.tree).
 The labels on the tree correspond to rows in the consensus summary data frame, so, by comparing it to the alignment you can see immediately that (as expected) the sequences cluster together by species.

 ![tree1](images/tree1.png)
 ![aln3](images/aln3.png)